 While we can’t guarantee they’ll fool your nose, it’s well worth checking them out yourself.
 While some are sniffy about giving smell-alikes as Christmas gifts, if you’re buying perfume for yourself, they’re a cost-effective way of doing it.
 See the smell-alike forum & alternatives to high-end make-up discussions for more.

-Go to Boots* or in-store and you'll find up to 50% off a limited range of fragrances and gift sets till Tue 4 March.
+Go to Boots* or in-store and you'll find up to 50% off a limited range of fragrances till Tue 19 Aug.

-We've found even with these discounts, prices are often the same as those on Amazon,so always do some price comparisons before buying.
+We've found even with this discount, prices are often the same as those on Amazon,so always do some price comparisons before buying.